wolfbiter/kane-quneo-mixxx/README.md

 ### II) Important Folders
 #####1. diagrams
-Here are all the quick-reference .png images of this preset's control mappings the appropriate folder for Mixxx presets (according to my machine), then runs Mixxx.
+Here are all the quick-reference .png images of this preset's control mappings
 #####2. mixxx-controls
 This folder contains the two files (xml and js) necessary for mapping midi notes into Mixxx's controls.